 In the end, can you make Dalgona coffee with Nespresso?
 Yes.
 That was a success.

 More importantly, is it worth making a Dalgona coffee with Nespresso?
 That would be a no.

 For fans of sweet coffee, it may be worth trying.
-Be aware that you aren’t going to taste much of the flavours of the coffee but if you want a refreshing, sweet and creamy drink, carry on.
+Be aware that you aren’t going to taste much of the flavors of the coffee but if you want a refreshing, sweet and creamy drink, carry on.
 We would advise to use a good brand of instant coffee, one that doesn’t have that bitter, nearly charry aftertaste, and stick with the original recipe.
-That is more balanced in terms of sweet:coffee flavours mixing.
+That is more balanced in terms of sweet:coffee flavors mixing.